-There is always a lot to do in preparation for the opening of the season, but even after the season is rolling along, it’s never too late to take care of an important task — net inspection.
-Making sure your infield screens are in safe working condition is something you can do even when the weather doesn’t cooperate, as is often the case in early spring, so that work that can be brought indoors.
+No matter what time of year it is — before the season, midseason, even after —, it’s never a bad time to take care of an important task — net inspection.
+Making sure your infield screens are in safe working condition is something you can do even if the weather doesn’t cooperate, so that work that can easily be brought indoors.

 Inspecting Nets and Infield Screens

 I have always taken the time to get all of my screens and nets ready to go as early as possible so I can concentrate solely on the fields.
-If my screens are outside you can bring them in somewhere so work can be done on them and weather won’t affect you, be it from cold, wind or rain.
-Each infield screen should be inspected for:
+No matter when you have time to do it, each infield screen should be inspected for:

 - Holes in the net